 Entertainment provides for both a lively reception and an opportunity to showcase local artists.
 Invite current or past grantees to provide entertainment for the evening.

 Providing refreshments can add a great deal to the event.
 LCCs may use their administrative funds to purchase food for a public event, such as a grantee reception.
+If a council member needs to be reimbursed for administrative expenses, the council member should submit a Reimbursement Form to the town accountant with proof of expenditures.
+If a council knows that they will need to submit for reimbursement for a grant reception coming up, it is always a good idea to communicate that to the town ahead of time.
+The town may have additional requirements, which they should communicate with the LCC.
 But, in order to save your administrative funds for other purposes and to get the community involved, consider asking local vendors to donate items.
 Bakeries, delis, catering companies, restaurants, coffee shops and grocery stores all make good prospects.

 Back to Top

 An attractive invitation can go a long way in encouraging people to come to an event.
 Take advantage of the talents of council members and grant recipients.
 Visual artists, graphic designers, print-makers or photographers might be willing to take on the project and will create something special and unique.